nelson92/project-one/README.md

 This project was created using HTML, CSS, Javascript, API data, Jquery, and Tailwind.
 The project demonstrates the ability to use multiple different APIs together to create a website, with multiple user interactive elements.
 Additionally, the project display responsiveness, with different uses of traditional CSS and also Tailwind CSS.

-The project was designed to display a 'cleaner' user interface while browsing newspaper articles, display articles from multiple sources to help the user from browsing multiple sources for a catagory or search term, and to view NFL live scores while nagivating news articles.
+The project was designed to display a 'cleaner' user interface while browsing newspaper articles, display articles from multiple sources to help the user from browsing multiple sources for a category or search term, and to view NFL live scores while navigating news articles.

 ## Installation